-26. What are the applicable legal formalities?
+33. What are the applicable legal formalities?

-Translation requirements.
+Translation requirements

 There is no requirement to translate the plan documents in to local languages.
 Customarily, plans are issued in English which is primarily used by businesses in India.

-E-mail or online agreements.
+E-mail or online agreements

 There are no rules prohibiting employees from entering into binding agreements electronically.
 However, typically, companies provide physical copies of the plans and related agreements to employees for execution.

-Witnesses/notarisation requirements.
+Witnesses/notarisation requirements

 There are no requirements for witnessing, notarisation or registration of agreements.

+Employee consent

-Employee consent.
-There is no legal requirement to obtain the employee's consent to administer their options or awards, although it is generally advisable to indicate the withholding tax requirements in the plan.
+There is no legal requirement to obtain the employee's consent to administer their options or awards, although it is generally advisable to indicate the withholding tax requirements and collection mechanism in the plan.
 Certain companies also obtain the employee's acceptance in this regard.
 Employee consent is required prior to the company sharing an employee's details with an overseas company.
-Additionally, the Indian company should have a "Privacy Policy" in place in accordance with the Reasonable security practices and procedures and sensitive personal data or information Rules 2011.
+Additionally, the Indian company should have a "Privacy Policy" in place in accordance with the Reasonable Security Practices and Procedures and Sensitive Personal Data or Information Rules 2011.